almotasim90/DPI/Suricata_Install_and_configure.md

 ## Suricata Installation On Debian 10

-Suricata is a free to use and open source network threat detection engine.
-In this documentation there are two ways of installing Suricata, From source or from binary package.
+Suricata is a free-to-use and open-source network threat detection engine.
+In this documentation, there are two ways of installing Suricata, From source or the binary package.
 For people familiar with compiling their own software, the Source method is recommended.

 ### Install Suricata from Binary package

-With a simple install command you can install Suricata from binary package in Debian 10:
+With a simple install command you can install Suricata from the binary package in Debian 10:

 	$ sudo apt-get install suricata